Eaton launches electric vehicle charging infrastructure and battery energy storage system solutions to power APAC's transition to a low-carbon future

 As part of this collaboration, Eaton will be providing data center power management solutions such as UPS, lithium-ion batteries and busway systems amounting to approximately S$300,000 to the STDCT.
 These solutions, which are designed to perform in tropical environments without additional cooling interventions, will be used to support the provision of back-up power for STDCT's experiment labs.

 Associate Professor Lee Poh Seng, Programme Director, Sustainable Tropical Data Centre Testbed under the NUS College of Design and Engineering, shared, "The STDCT programme brings together academic and industry experts to tackle common challenges data centers face.
 Our goal is to make commercially viable, innovative cooling technologies a reality, and enable a greener, digital future.
-Collaboration is critical to STDCT's success, and we're glad to have Eaton onboard to strengthen Singapore's competitiveness in sustainable data center solutions."
+Collaboration is critical to STDCT's success, and we're glad to have Eaton onboard."

 Powering a more resilient, sustainable future